amccully/sp23-cse110-lab4/expose/javascript/part2.md

 true === Boolean(2) -> Boolean(2) represent the boolean value for 2, which is non-empty, non-zero

 15. == checks for equality of the value, === checks for same type and equality, so === is basically a strict equality.

+17. The result would be a returned array which has [2, 4, 6], the original array numbers doubled.
+We can see this is the case by tracing the function and seeing that the callback function returns the number that's passed in times 2.